 Holika dahan in Udaipur is followed by a large and vibrant rally, accompanied by royal family members, sitting on ornated camels, elephants and horses.
 A music band also plays in the rally.
 This royal procession starts from Shambhu Niwas Palace and moves up to Manek Chowk royal residence.
 Finally, the cocktail and dinner are served at the royal palace and the celebration ends with magnificent fireworks.
 On the second day, locals and tourists rejoice holi throughout the city.
 In several parts of old Udaipur, local people play with dry and wet colours, water guns and balloons.
 Buckets full of coloured water are thrown at anyone and everyone, walking by.
 Households prepare traditional sweets and local people dance and sing folk songs to rejoice the merriment.
 Even, every hotel and resorts in Udaipur, arranges for holi celebrations with live DJ, colours and refreshments.

 Suggested Read: Celebrations Of Holi In Mathura And Vrindavan 2019

-Places In Udaipur To Enjoy Holi Celebrations
+Places To Enjoy Holi Celebration In Udaipur

-Holi in Udaipur is celebrated throughout the city.
+Holi festival in Udaipur is celebrated throughout the city.
 Though royal and best of the celebrations are seen in and around City Palace and Manek Chowk, but the narrow lanes and local markets of old Udaipur do not lag behind in rejoicing this festival of colours.

 Holi Do’s And Don’ts